nektos/act/README.md

 > "Think globally, <code>act</code> locally"

+__Currently this library only supports the HCL syntax, not the YAML syntax__

 Run your [GitHub Actions](https://developer.github.com/actions/) locally!
 Why would you want to do this?
 Two reasons:

 * **Fast Feedback** - Rather than having to commit/push every time you want test out the changes you are making to your `main.workflow` file (or for any changes to embedded GitHub actions), you can use `act` to run the actions locally.
 The [environment variables](https://developer.github.com/actions/creating-github-actions/accessing-the-runtime-environment/#environment-variables) and [filesystem](https://developer.github.com/actions/creating-github-actions/accessing-the-runtime-environment/#filesystem) are all configured to match what GitHub provides.